Euston Films

 Euston Films is a British film and television production company.
-It was originally a subsidiary company of Thames Television, and operated from 1971 to 1994, producing various series for Thames, which were screened nationally on the ITV network.
-The most famous Euston Films productions include Van der Valk (1977), The Sweeney (1975–1978), Minder (1979–1994), Quatermass (1979), Danger UXB (1979), and Reilly, Ace of Spies (1983).
+It was originally a subsidiary of Thames Television, and operated from 1971 to 1994, producing various series for Thames, which were screened nationally on the ITV network.
+Euston Films productions include Van der Valk (1977), The Sweeney (1975–1978), Minder (1979–1994), Quatermass (1979), Danger UXB (1979), and Reilly, Ace of Spies (1983).
 The Sweeney had two feature film spin-offs, Sweeney! and Sweeney 2, which were also produced by Euston.

 In 2014, Euston Films was revived as a production company by the owner of Thames, Fremantle.

 History

 The idea for Euston Films dated back to 1965, when writer Trevor Preston and directors Jim Goddard and Terry Green were working at ABC Television.
 They produced a detailed proposal for a specialist production unit that shot dramas on 16mm film, rather than standard videotape.

 The company was founded in 1971 when three Thames executives, Lloyd Shirley, George Taylor and Brian Tesler realised there was a market for a new type of television drama.
-To facilitate this new-style of quick-changing action, Euston used two crews filming different scenes of the same programme at the same time, which ensured production times were quicker.
-Euston eschewed the studio videotape shooting more commonly used in British television drama at the time, and all material was filmed on location using the more expensive but higher-quality 16mm film stock.
+To facilitate this new-style of on-location action, Euston used two crews filming different scenes of the same programme at the same time, which ensured production times were quicker.
+Euston eschewed the studio videotape shooting more commonly used in British television drama at the time, and material was filmed on location using the more expensive but higher-quality 16mm film stock.

 Initial shows such as Special Branch gained reasonable praise, but it was The Sweeney that first gave the company critical and commercial success.
 Using a storyline style known as "kick, bollock and scramble", this formula continued in such shows as Fox and Widows.
 In 1979, the company created Minder as a vehicle for Sweeney star Dennis Waterman, giving the company its longest-running show.
 In September 1986, Euston Films announced it would increase its production of theatrical films in a joint venture with Film Four International.

 With the demise of parent company Thames as an ITV broadcast franchise holder in 1992, Euston's output reduced.
 It continued to make Minder for ITV franchisee Central Independent Television, but when this series was axed in 1994, further work was not forthcoming.

 Euston Films was based at Colet Court in Hammersmith, London.

+In September 2024, it was announced that all staff at Euston Films were laid off, with the Euston brand and IPs remaining at Fremantle.